BenjaminWFox/offline-oect-js13k/readme.md

 - A graph built on tiles that sensibly group into a large node.
 - Additional metadata for each node that can inform smarter pathing.

+There is a tendency in javascript development that I think is prevalent to want to grab example code and jam it in as a final solution.
+I'm certainly guilty of this, but it's neccessary to do more than skim tutorials to snip code for a robust solution.

 The level code was significantly larger than I expected.
 I would have liked to have included several levels that eased the player into the game,

 Key takeaways:
-- There's always more to learn
+- There's always more to learn (take the time to do so)
-- Sometimes a deeper understanding is necessary, especially for optimization
+- The harder it feels to understand, the bigger the payoff (especially for optimization)

 ### The Ugly